 Small and midsize businesses’ path to recovery will depend on how quickly they can adapt to the changing business environment and incorporate digital transformation.

 Very few have yet to experience the daily disruptions the Coronavirus pandemic has introduced to our lives.
 Individuals, businesses and governments continue to endure the effects of the global pandemic, even as governments roll out vaccines to slow the spread of the virus and return their countries to normalcy.
 The effects of the pandemic are visible.
 It has slowed global economic growth, significantly reduced total income across countries, increased unemployment and disrupted lives and livelihoods.
 For many small and midsize businesses, the pandemic continues to present severe challenges.
 Governments are trying to mitigate the economic impact with aid programs, but for some small businesses, these programs may not be enough to keep them afloat.
-According to Yelp, as at December 11, 2020, 60% of closed businesses will not be re-opening.
+According to Yelp, as of December 11, 2020, 60% of closed businesses will not be re-opening.

 But there is light at the end of the tunnel.
 Governments have started rolling out vaccines to help slow the virus and return their economies and businesses to some operational levels.
 From a PwC US Pulse Survey dated October 6, 2020, 28% of CFOs expect an increase in revenue within the next 12 months.
 For economies to return to normalcy, small and midsize businesses must return to growth.
 Small businesses will have to navigate an increasingly complex business environment, as well as adapt to new business models incorporating speed, agility, customer-centricity and digital transformation.
 They must also focus on training, retraining and developing their workforce.